daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 ## Running and Testing the Sample

-Once the Daytona environment is ready, navigate to your project folder and run the sample:
+Once the Daytona environment is ready, navigate to your project folder and follow the steps below:

-Thank you for the clarification.
-Based on the sequence you provided, here is the exact step-by-step process that was followed in your environment to run a .NET console application:

 ### 1. Verify .NET Version